vishnu350/st/README.md

 # Debian Simple Terminal (st)

-Simple Terminal with a tiny footprint (~100KB) with essential features and rock-solid stability for daily use.
-Best used with tmux.
+Simple Terminal, a super lightweight (~100KB) terminal with essential features and rock-solid stability for daily use.

 This is a fork of st from [suckless.org](https://st.suckless.org) for Gnome-based distros such as Debian, Ubuntu, and Linux Mint.
 It is integrated with a minimal collection of patches along with proper Nautilus integration for ease of use:
 - Configuration file in `~/.st.conf` (eg. changing font settings)